Home

 Photo by Iversen

-In a birthday gift to herself, Eleanor Koldofsky left school at sixteen to educate herself and earn a living.
+In a birthday gift to herself, Eleanor KOLDOFSKY left school at sixteen to educate herself and earn a living.

 Self-educated and self-reliant, she has raised a family and championed dozens of musicians while pioneering the Canadian jazz and classical music recording industry.
-Her efforts have, among other acknowledgement, won her several awards for recording excellence and several film industry awards for documentary filmmaking.
+Her efforts have, among other acknowledgments, won her several awards for recording excellence and several film industry awards for documentary filmmaking.
 Examples of her work reside in almost every school board and university in Canada.

-In a life devoted to the assistance and recognition of Canadian artists’ achievement and as a philanthropist and patron of the arts, Eleanor has helped fund, support, and champion Canadians in music, fine arts, and theatre.
+In a life devoted to the assistance and recognition of Canadian artists’ achievements and as a philanthropist and patron of the arts, Eleanor has helped fund, support, and champion Canadians in music, fine arts, and theatre.

 With many awards and honors to her credit, she continues to co-sponsor Ontario theatre and guide Canadian artists onto the world stage.